zone/zone.github.io/src/content/frontend/movie-listing.md

 ## Brief

 Using the TMDb API display a list of now showing movies allowing the user to filter by genre and rating.
+Don't worry about pagination, the first page is fine.

 > Note: [You’ll need an TMDb account][tmdb-signup] to request an API key.
 Once you are registered, go to account settings and click 'API' in sidebar.